Lox: Preparation

 The traditional belly lox is known as such because it is made from the fatty fish belly.
 The cut is described as "paper-thin".
 Traditionally, the product is unsmoked and preserved by dry curing, leading to a very salty taste.
 As a result of consumer preferences, mass-produced "lox" generally use less salt and add cold smoke, making them more similar to a "Nova" (see below).
 A different cut may be used, too, in these versions.

 A Nova or Nova Scotia salmon, sometimes called Nova lox, is cured with a milder brine and then cold-smoked.
 The cut remains thin, making it a middle ground between the old belly lox and regular smoked salmon.
 The name dates from a time when much of the salmon in New York City came from Nova Scotia.
 Today, however, the name only refers to the style of preparation and has no bearing on the source of the fish: they may come from other waters or even be raised on farms.

 Similar dishes

-The following salmon dishes are almost never considered a lox in the bagel context, as a thicker cut is used.
+The following salmon dishes are almost never considered lox, as a thicker cut of fish is used.